 Arrive this afternoon at Ngurah Rai International Airport in Denpasar and be greeted by the guide and driver.

 A private transfer leads to the town of Ubud.
-Located in the island’s centre, Ubud is the island’s artistic and cultural capital.
+Located in the island’s center, Ubud is the island’s artistic and cultural capital.

 Check in to the hotel and have the remainder of the day and dinner at leisure.

 After breakfast in the morning, meet with the tour guide and driver and head out for a fun-filled day of sightseeing.